Skip to Content

 This post may contain affiliate links.
 If you click an affiliate link and make a purchase, I may earn a commission.
 Also, as an Amazon Associate I earn from qualifying purchases.

-Camping is a great family adventure…a wonderful way for you to take a break away from your busy lives and enjoy some quality time together.
-All you need to do is pack up the camping gear and find a place to put up the tent.
+Camping is a great family adventure, a wonderful way for you to take a break away from your busy lives and enjoy some quality time together.
+All you need to do is pack up camping gear and find a place to put up the tent, as well as food for the duration of your camping trip.

-You’ll also need to pack along food for the duration of your camping trip.
 A cooler packed with ice is ideal for some foods but bringing along more than one cooler can take up a lot of room.
-And ice!
+And the weight!
+Those bulky coolers quickly add pounds to your camping load—not something you want when you’re trying to keep your gear as light as possible.

 Breakfast Ideas